featurist/pogoscript/syntax.md

 ## Optional Arguments

 Optional arguments can be passed to functions to override defaults.
-Optional arguments follow the same rules as function calls, except they appear after commas:
+Optional arguments come after commas and can have one argument each:

-    connect to mysql database, at "1.2.3.4", on port 3307
+    connect to mysql database, address "1.2.3.4", port 3307

+If there is no argument, then the argument is assumed to be `true`.
+The following two statements are equivalent:

+	connect to mysql database, readonly
+	connect to mysql database, readonly true

 ## Closures